PitchBlackRecoveryProject/android_device_samsung_r9q/README.md

-## PithBlack Device Tree for the Samsung Galaxy S21 5G FE (Snapdragon)
+## PitchBlack Device Tree for the Samsung Galaxy S21 5G FE (Snapdragon)

 ## How-to compile it: